DrAravind1192/DrAravind1192.github.io/_pages/home.md

 ### About me

-I am a physicist working in the field of quantum mechanics and quantum electrodynamics.
+I am a physicist working in the field of observational astronomy.
-I received my undergraduate degree in physics from the Massachusetts Institute of Technology (MIT) in 1939 and went on to earn my PhD from Princeton University in 1942.
+I received my undergraduate degree in physics from the Sacred Heart College, Thevara situated in Kerala, India in 2013, my post-graduate degree in physics from the Loyola College, Cehnnai situated in Tamil Nadu, India in 2015  and went on to earn my PhD from IIT Gandhinagar by working in Physical Research Laboratory, Ahmedabad, India in 2023.
-After completing my doctoral studies, I worked on the Manhattan Project, where I helped develop the first atomic bombs.
+Other than research, My passion for sports is an unstoppable force that drives me to new heights of excitement and achievement.
+Whether it's the thrill of a perfectly executed football goal, the lightning-fast reflexes required in badminton, the camaraderie of a competitive volleyball match, or the precision and finesse of table tennis, each sport ignites a fire within me.
+The relentless pursuit of excellence and the joy of playing with teammates and opponents alike fuel my dedication to these dynamic and adrenaline-pumping activities.
+Sports not only keep me physically fit but also teach me valuable life lessons about teamwork, discipline, and resilience.
+In the arena of sports, I find my truest self, where every moment is an opportunity to push my limits and embrace the spirit of sportsmanship.
-After the war, I returned to academia, holding teaching and research positions at Cornell and now the California Institute of Technology.
+I am proficient in playing the Mrudangam, an ancient Indian percussion instrument, and well-versed in the art of yoga, nurturing a harmonious balance between rhythm and inner peace.